gemfire/spring-cloud-data-flow-for-vmware-gemfire/CONTRIBUTING_CLA.md

-# Contributing to spring-integration-for-vmware-gemfire
+# Contributing to spring-cloud-data-flow-for-vmware-gemfire

 We welcome contributions from the community and first want to thank you for taking the time to contribute!

 Please familiarize yourself with the [Code of Conduct](https://github.com/vmware/.github/blob/main/CODE_OF_CONDUCT.md) before contributing.

-Before you start working with spring-data-for-vmware-gemfire, please read and sign our Contributor License Agreement [CLA](https://cla.vmware.com/cla/1/preview).
+Before you start working with spring-cloud-data-flow-for-vmware-gemfire, please read and sign our Contributor License Agreement [CLA](https://cla.vmware.com/cla/1/preview).
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ]([https://cla.vmware.com/faq](https://cla.vmware.com/faq)).

 ## Ways to contribute